lrphm/Team-Online-Learners/README.md

    * All check boxes should be unchecked
    * Compression Method = Default
 8. Click Build.
-9. Once the build has finished, to run the application execute the output application file and go to step 3 of *Application Use Instructions*.
+9. Once the build has finished, to run the application execute the output application file and go to step 3 of <ins>Application Use Instructions</ins>.